ymcui/Eval-on-NN-of-RC/README.md

 | Li et al., 2016 | NNLM | LSTM | - | RmsProp | 120 | - | - | - |

 ##Training Tips
-We show several tips in training these neural network models.
+We show several tips in training these neural network models, FYI.

-1) Use learning rate decay, even if you use adaptive learning algorithm, such as ADAM, RMSprop etc.
+1) Use adaptive learning algorithm, if you are not expertise in optimizing vanilla SGD.
+Use learning rate decay, even if you use adaptive learning algorithm, such as ADAM, RMSprop etc.

 2) Reshuffle training data in every epoch